Agile Automation Testing In SAFe

 Test Architects are those who define testing strategies, framework, and methodologies, and work hand in hand with System Architects in ensuring that the product application is designed for quality testing.

 Automation Architects lead the analysis and proof of concept activities when it comes to automation testing.
 This is to ensure that consistency for build verification tests and regression test suite are in automation is in place.
 Overall, they are engaged in everything that has something to do with automation such as preparing the test cases, setup specifications and configurations, the staging of test cases and its data.
+These are also the people who make automation testing in SAFe (Scale Agile Framework) possible.

 System Architects are not involved in testing directly, but they are the ones who design the system to cater to overall testing sessions and workloads.